varnish/Varnish-Book/varnish_book.rst

 - API to query data model
 - API outputs in JSON and JSONP format

 ..
-TODO for the editor: sub-columns is not reflected in PDF formats
+   Windows are temporal context in event-triggered/based systems

 ..
-A temporary solution is using bold in the first column
+   TODO for the editor: sub-columns in table 20 is not reflected in PDF formats A temporary solution is using bold in the first column

 .. table 20